LilWinx/Sabres/README.md

 |\-|Bamlanivimab and Etesevimab|FDA and TGA approved|10.1056/NEJMc2119407|Not in default database|
 |Ronapreve|Casirivimab and Imdevimab|FDA and TGA approved|10.1016/j.bbrc.2021.06.016|Not in default database|

-Database Date: 22nd April 2022
+Database Date: 25th May 2022

 ## Usage
 The tool defaults to drugs that continue to provide effective antiviral suppression against circulating strains